Caterham Graduates Racing Club: History

 The Caterham Graduates Championship was started in 1998 by competitors from the 1997 Caterham Scholarship (subsequently Caterham Academy).
 For the first year it was called the Graduate 797 series (the first "7" for Caterham Seven, and "97" from the year that most drivers started competing).
 In its first two years, it was a multi-discipline series, with the rounds being made up of sprints (single car on track, against the clock), hillclimbs, and circuit races, similar to the Caterham Scholarship format.
 The emphasis moved more and more towards circuit races, and from 2000-on the series has been entirely circuit races.

 In 2001, following the Caterham Academy's change to Rover-engined cars, the championship launched a second class named Super Graduates, based upon an uprated K-Series Academy car.

 In 2003, the Super Graduates class was further upgraded and renamed the Mega Graduates.
 A replacement Super Graduates class was created to accommodate standard ex-Academy cars with Rover K-series engines.

 In 2007, the "Graduates" class was rebranded "Classic Graduates".

 In 2010, Ford Sigma-engined cars were introduced as a sub-class of Super Graduates.
 From 2011 onwards, the Sigma cars have been a separate, 4th championship class.

 In 2013, a 5th championship class was introduced for variants of the Ford Sigma-engined cars - SigMax.
 This allows suspension and engine upgrades in line with the Caterham Tracksport and Supersport series.

 In 2019, the Super Graduates class was discontinued and merged into the Mega Graduate class.
 New classes were introduced for variable camshaft Sigma engines, 135 and 150 classes corresponding to 270R and 310R in the Caterham Motorsport series.

 In 2020, the Mega Graduate class was merged into the SigMax class by allowing for the fitting of an LSD.
+The championships did not take place due to the Covid pandemic in the UK, but one-off events were able to be run when restrictions eased.

 In 2021, Classic Graduates were discontinued leaving 135, 150 and SigMax classes.
+The CGRC Trophy (a 3 round-mini champship) was also introduced.

+In 2023, the Sigmax class was merged into the Sigma 150 category.

 The series is one of the largest in the UK, if not the largest, with well over 100 registered competitors.
 The competitors come from a variety of backgrounds - a number have "graduated" from the novice Caterham Scholarship and Academy series, whilst many others have made it their first foray into motorsport.